esphome/esp-web-tools/README.md

 # ESP Web Tools

 Allow flashing ESPHome or other ESP-based firmwares via the browser.
 Will automatically detect the board type and select a supported firmware.
+[See website for full documentation.](https://esphome.github.io/esp-web-tools/)

 ```html
 <esp-web-install-button